-Can thinking anxiously turn into a habit and personality?
+Can thinking anxiously turn into a habit and become a part of your personality?

-Yes, to both.
+Yes, on both counts.
 In fact, that’s exactly why we behave overly anxiously:

-- We learn to cope with adversity, uncertainty, and risk in an overly apprehensive way.
+- We learn to cope with adversity, uncertainty, and risk in an overly apprehensive manner.

-- We cope this way so often that it becomes a habit, and therefore, automatic.
+- We cope in this manner so often it becomes a habit, and therefore, automatic.

-- Coping in an overly apprehensive manner for a long period of time begins to ‘feel’ right.
+- Coping in an overly apprehensive manner for an extended period of time begins to ‘feel’ right.

 - This aspect of our behavior shapes our personality - the combination of characteristics or qualities that form an individual’s distinctive character.

-Learned behavior that is anchored through repetition and reinforcement is the ONLY way anxiety disorder develops!
-This is evidenced by the fact that we NEVER see anyone come to us who has learned healthy ways of coping with adversity, uncertainty, and risk.
-Because they have learned to cope with adversity, uncertainty, and risk in healthy ways, they don’t develop anxiety disorder.
+Learned behavior that is reinforced through repetition and reinforcement is how anxiety disorder develops!
+This is evidenced by the fact that we NEVER see people come to us for help who have learned healthy ways of coping.
+Because they have learned to cope with adversity, uncertainty, and risk in healthy ways, they don’t develop issues with anxiety.
 This fact alone precludes other causes of anxiety disorder.

 This is also the reason those who make healthy behavioral change overcome anxiety disorder, including anxiety attacks and panic attacks.
 It’s all about identifying and exchanging unhealthy coping behaviors with healthy coping behaviors.
 That’s it!

 This is not to suggest that overcoming anxiety disorder is easy or quick.
-But it is achievable by getting the right information, getting the right help, doing the right work, and applying the necessary effort.
+But success can be attained by getting the right information, getting the right help, doing the right work, and applying the necessary effort.
 Those that do this work, succeed!

-If you are finding your anxiety habit intolerable…which it most often is, you can make healthy change.
+If you are finding your anxiety habit intolerable, you can make healthy change.
 It’s within your ability.
 All of us at anxietycentre.com have done this, a great many people we’ve worked with have done this, and so can you!

 Anxiety disorder is not a life sentence.
-It is a temporary circumstance caused by unhealthy ways of coping.
-Making healthy behavioral change eliminates anxiety disorder, anxiety symptoms, and its circumstances…and for good!
+It’s a temporary circumstance caused by unhealthy ways of coping.
+Making healthy behavioral change makes all the difference, including eliminating issues with anxiety, anxiety symptoms, and its consequences.